hashicorp/terraform/website/source/docs/providers/cloudstack/r/network.html.markdown

 * `cidr` - (Required) The CIDR block for the network.
 Changing this forces a new resource to be created.

+* `startip` - (Optional) Start of the IP block that will be available on the network.
+It will be autocalculated to the second available IP in the range if it's left out.

+* `endip` - (Optional) End of the IP block that will be available on the network.
+It will be autocalculated to the last available IP in the range if it's left out.

+* `gateway` - (Optional) Gateway that will be provided to the instances in this network.
+It defaults to the first usable IP if it's left empty.

 * `network_offering` - (Required) The name or ID of the network offering to use for this network.

+* `vlan` - (Optional) The VLAN number (1-4095) the network will use.
+This might be required by the Network Offering if specifyVlan=true is set.

 * `vpc` - (Optional) The name or ID of the VPC to create this network for.
 Changing this forces a new resource to be created.